fengbintu/Neural-Networks-on-Silicon/README.md

    - *Decomposes convolution into multiple dense and zero kernels for sparsity savings.*
 - **Block Convolution: Towards Memory-Efficient Inference of Large-Scale CNNs on FPGA.** (CAS)
 - **moDNN: Memory Optimal DNN Training on GPUs.** (University of Notre Dame, CAS)
-- HyperPower: Power and Memory-Constrained Hyper-Parameter Optimization for Neural Networks.
-(CMU, Google)
+- **HyperPower: Power and Memory-Constrained Hyper-Parameter Optimization for Neural Networks.** (CMU, Google)

+### 2018 DAC
+- **DPS: Dynamic Precision Scaling for Stochastic Computing-Based Deep Neural Networks.** (UNIST)
+- **DyHard-DNN: Even More DNN Acceleration With Dynamic Hardware Reconfiguration** (Univ. of Virginia)
+- **Exploring the Programmability for Deep Learning Processors: from Architecture to Tensorization** (Univ. of Washington)
+- **LCP: Layer Clusters Paralleling Mapping Mechanism for Accelerating Inception and Residual Networks on FPGA** (THU)
+- **Ares: A Framework for Quantifying the Resilience of Deep Neural Networks** (Harvard)
+- **Loom: Exploiting Weight and Activation Precisions to Accelerate Convolutional Neural Networks** (Univ.
+Tronto)
+- **Parallelizing SRAM Arrays with Customized Bit-Cell for Binary Neural Networks** (Arizona)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.